slateci/slateci.github.io/_docs/quickstart/quickstart-cluster-install.md

 	kubeadm join <master ip>:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>

-substituting in the IP address of your master node, and the has and token provided by `kubeadm token create`.
+substituting in the IP address of your master node, and the hash and token provided by `kubeadm token create`.
 Note that the token remains valid for 24 hours, so if you wait longer than that to join a worker you will have to regenerate it.